ElforL/Payday2-builds-app/README.md

 # Payday 2 Builds

-an app to make and share payday2 skills builds
+An app to make and share payday2 skills builds.

+In the building page, you can upgrade a skill by tapping it and downgrade it by holding.
+The tree points calculations based on an unlocked tier 1 infamy sets which are: unlocking the infamy tree, the assassin set, set of the ingenious, the slaughterhouse set, and the set of the corrupted min infamy of 5

+You can change the build name in the text field on the top of the build page.
+You can import and export builds using the export/import string ( compatible with pd2skills.com ).

 # Screenshots
 Builds list: